Singapore’s obesity rate is rising, following a worrying global trend. 30% of us are overweight and 10% of us are obese. Should you be concerned?

 They say the world has shrunk—and Singapore, at its crossroads, has happily benefited through the years.
 With development, we’ve also seen better nutrition, more food choices and more comfortable lifestyles.
 All this means that far from shrinking, our residents are growing larger!

-Here in Singapore, we fare a little better.
-However, before we start patting ourselves on the back, we should be aware of our rising obesity rate.
+However, before we start patting ourselves on the back, we should be aware of Singapore's rising obesity rate.

 Obesity occurs when your body has accumulated excess body fat to the extent that your health is adversely affected, and you become at risk of developing chronic diseases.
 Here are two ways to give yourself a quick check-up: